urself25/AD3-4-Bed-Calibration/README.md

 3. Follow the **recommended adjustments** to improve bed leveling.

 ## Goal
-The goal of this project is to **make 3D printer bed calibration easier** by providing a **simple, visual tool** for manual leveling.
+The goal of this project is to **make Flashforge Adventurer 3/4 Series 3d Printer easier** by providing a **simple, visual tool** for manual leveling.
 Many 3D printers lack built-in mesh leveling, and this tool helps users achieve a more level print surface manually.

+## Current Status
+This is still in preliminary stage.
+2 python script were developped.
+- Bed_calibration.py create a web interface accessible over the local network from any device but has to run continuously on a pc or a server.
+- calibration.py is a standalone app running only on the device on which it is loaded.
+In order to be truly functional, the PC would need to be located near the printer.

-## Future Improvements
+## Potential Future Improvements
 🚀 **Save previous calibration results** for comparison 🚀 **Export calibration reports** as PDFs
 🚀 **Support for multiple printer profiles**